synnaxlabs/synnax/client/ts/api/client.api.md

     actual: Names_3;
 };

+// Warning: (ae-missing-release-tag) "Params" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Params = Key | Name | Keys | Names;

+// Warning: (ae-missing-release-tag) "Params" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Params_3 = Key_4 | Key_4[];

+// Warning: (ae-missing-release-tag) "Params" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Params_4 = Key_3 | Name_3 | Keys_3 | Names_3;

+// Warning: (ae-missing-release-tag) "Params" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Params_8 = Key_7 | Key_7[];

+// Warning: (ae-missing-release-tag) "parseRelationship" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const parseRelationship: (str: string) => Relationship;

+// Warning: (ae-missing-release-tag) "Payload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Payload = z.infer<typeof payload>;

+// Warning: (ae-missing-release-tag) "payload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const payload: z.ZodObject<{
     name: z.ZodString;